tlevine/www.thomaslevine.com/content/!/bits/index.md

 The stick of memory in your computer contains lots and lots of bits.
 Each bit has an address.
 To store a value, we indicate which bits it is stored in, and then we set the bits.

+Perform these!
+Arrange a bunch of cards into groups so that you can easily address them, then flip them around and store things.